vedph/cadmus-shell-2/migration.md

 }
 ```

+8. for fragments, in the template replace the location and base text references from `model?.location` and `model?.baseText` to `data?.value?.location` and `data?.baseText`.

 >Note: `CadmusValidators` has been removed from core, as its functionalities are found in `NgToolsValidators` (from `@myrmidon/ng-tools`).
 So, if your code was using these validators, just replace the validators class.

 ## Part Wrappers